Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/datatypes.md

 ## UI Client interface

-These data types are defined in the channel between clef and the UI
+These data types are defined in the channel between cryptomines-clef and the UI
 ### SignDataRequest

 SignDataRequest contains information about a pending request to sign some data.
 The data to be signed can be of various types, defined by content-type.
-Clef has done most of the work in canonicalizing and making sense of the data, and it's up to the UI to present the user with the contents of the `message`
+Cryptomines-Clef has done most of the work in canonicalizing and making sense of the data, and it's up to the UI to present the user with the contents of the `message`

 Example:
 ```json